erg55/Simon-lab-workshop/R/Readme.md

 dev.off()
 ```

-Looking better but our trees is going off of the file so we will need one more thing:
+Looking better but our tree is extending past the limits of the file so we will need one more thing:

 ```
 pdf("output.pdf", width=8.5, height=11)